alanbjohnston/CubeSatSim/README.md

 `sudo apt update -y && sudo apt dist-upgrade -y`

-`sudo apt install -y wiringpi git libasound2-dev i2c-tools`
+`sudo apt install -y wiringpi git libasound2-dev i2c-tools cpulimit`

 If you are installing on a Pi 4B, you will need to install the 2.52 version of wiring pi by following these steps (you can skip these steps for any other Pi version):